 Bucatini all’Amatriciana

 Bucatini all”Amatriciana is a dish that made it popular in Rome.
-The pasta is named after the tiny town of Amatrice.
+This pasta is named after the tiny town of Amatrice.
 Shepherds love this meal to warm up from the chilly mountain air.

 Bucatini all’Amatriciana